DJchafie/IINS-Templates/Access-switch.md

 (config)#no ip dhcp snooping information option
 ```
 ### DHCP snooping database saving :
-if the access switch
+if the access switch goes down the snooping database will be deleted so we have to save it :
+save it in the file dhcp-snooping-database.txt every delay_in_sec
 ```
-ip dhcp snooping database flash:/dhcp-snooping-database.txt ip dhcp snooping database write-delay 30
+ip dhcp snooping database flash:/dhcp-snooping-database.txt ip dhcp snooping database write-delay <dalay_in_sec>
 ```